-A POOR Ass, who was kept by the same man who had slain the Stag for the Horse, had one day such a great load put on his back that he could scarce stand on his legs.
-As the Horse was on the road at the same time, the Ass begs him, as a friend, to take a small part of the load, and bear it for him till he had time to get up his strength.
-"You, my friend!" said the Horse (whose pride had not yet left him), "I scorn the word!
-I sprang from the best blood in the fields, and was born to skim over the plain as swift as the wind; while you, poor beast, with your coarse hide and long ears, can scarce keep pace with a hog.
-No, no, Sir, your own back shall bear the load for me."
-Well, on they went, and in a short time down dropped the poor Ass, and breathed his last.
+A POOR Ass who was kept by the same man, who had slain the Stag for the Horse, had one day such a great load put on his back, that he could scarce stand on his legs.
+As the Horse was on the road at the same time, the Ass begs him as a friend to take a small part of the load, and bear it for him till he had time to get up his strength.
+"You, my friend," said the horse, (whose pride had not yet left him) " I scorn the word !
+I sprang " from the best blood in the fields, and " was born to skim over the plain as swift " as the wind ; while you, poor beast, " with your coarse hide and long ears " can scarce keep pace with a hog.
+No, " no, Sir, your own back shall bear the " load for me."
+Well, on they went, and in a short time down dropt the poor Ass, and breath'd his last.
 When the man came up and saw how the case stood, he took off the whole load, and laid it on the back of the proud Horse.
-But this was not all: for he stripped off the skin of the dead Ass, and put that too on the top of the load, so that the ears of it by chance stood up on the head of the Horse, and made him look as much like an Ass as the poor beast who had been used to wear them.
+But this was not all : for he stripped off the skin of the dead Ass, and put that too on the top of the load, so that the ears of it by chance stood up on the head of the horse, and made him look as much like an Ass as the poor beast who had been used to wear them.
+Home a shat of husin a sa mid

-Pride is the high road to shame, and those who choose to walk in it will find to their cost, what they are, when they once come to the end of it.
+Pride is the high road to shame, and those who chose to walk in it will find, to their cost, what they are when they once come to the end of it.

-FABLE XXI.
+FABLE XX1.